edkahara/britecore-implementation-test/README.md

 * Users can view all feature requests for each client sorted by priority on separate tables.

 * Feature requests for each client cannot share priorities.
-When a created or updated request's priority is similar to that of an existing request for a client, all of that client's priorities are re-ordered.
+When a created or updated feature request's priority is similar to that of another existing feature request for a client, all of that client's priorities are re-ordered.
 This is done by incrementing each feature request that has a priority greater than on equal to the new or updated request's priority by one.

 ## How To Run The Application Locally